platosdice/platowww/education.md

 ---

-> Plato's Dice may be used in Education under CC Licensing
+> Plato's Dice may be used in Education under CC Licensing.

-> This includes Game Sheets and Rules
+> This includes Game Sheets and Rules.

 This work is licensed under a Creative Commons (CC) Attribution-NonCommercial 4.0 International License.